2ndSightLab/ai-tracker/fixed.md

 6/8/2026 9:13 PM ~ had to do other thigns today not going to get much done.

+🟢 Finally got bootstrap and env (deploy) project in sync and filled in missing complicated reuquirements after going in circles to get the agent to write them in a sipmle way.
+It was giving me a lot of convoluted nonsense.
+Maybe the answer was in there but it was so noisy I just didn't have the energy to sort itout.
+I told it to write the answers in 8 lines or less in my requirements format and fincally got all the correct info in the orchestrator readme explaining how it shoudl work and had the other project reference that.
+Even after checking both project's code the env project said everything was wrong when a file path was wrong.
+Finally I told it tha the other project was fixing the file path and it figured that out.
+Removed a lot of unnessary comments wasting tokenas and told it to refernce the readme at the top fo th efile only except for variables.
+Defining what each veraible is for is useful.
+I still thing ther eare extraneous comments in readme but will deal with that - and test it - alter.

 🟢 removed dead code in deployment project and revised to work with org config and bootstrap project...untested.

 🟢 Fixed requiremnets and mistakes to a less wordy format; added file names and file modes to requiremenst where approprate and role names for deploying resources